hosseinhimself/hosseinhimself/README.md

 ##  🧑‍💻 About Me

-As a skilled data analyst and data mining specialist, I hold a degree in computer engineering and possess extensive knowledge and experience in the field of data science, machine learning, and AI. 🧑‍💻📈💻🤖 Throughout my five-year career, I have honed my skills in Python programming and have become particularly adept at natural language processing.🐍📊<br/>
+As a data scientist, I hold a degree in computer engineering and possess extensive knowledge and experience in the field of data science, machine learning, and AI. 🧑‍💻📈💻🤖 Throughout my five-year career, I have honed my skills in Python programming and have become particularly adept at natural language processing.🐍📊<br/>

 Beyond my technical expertise, I am a passionate advocate for GNU/Linux and software freedom (FOSS), and actively promote these principles to others whenever possible.
 In fact, I rely on Ubuntu as my primary operating system.💻🐧<br/>